-Are you curious to know which fingernail grows the fastest on your hand? or you want to know which of your fingernails grows the fastest?
+Are you curious to know which fingernail grows the fastest on your hand?
+Or do you want to know which of your fingernails grows the fastest?
 Well, I’m going to reveal that to you somewhere in this article.
 Keep reading.
 However, which fingernail grows the fastest and why?

 If you’re a nail enthusiast like me, you would have at least at some point in your life googled to know which of your fingernails grows the fastest or what fingernail grows the fastest or, the fastest growing nail, most especially after several attempts to keep them in the same length.